-The filter circuit is necessary for smoothing of the voltage obtained by the rectifier.
-The obtained DC voltage contains AC components.
-These AC components are called ripples.
-The filter circuit is needed to remove the ripples from DC output voltage so that the output voltage across the load will be regulated

-Ripple is wasted power, and has many undesirable effects in a DC circuit: it heats components, causes noise and distortion, and may cause digital circuits to operate improperly.
-Ripple may be reduced by an electronic filter, and eliminated by a voltage regulator.
+- The filter circuit is necessary for smoothing of the voltage obtained by the rectifier. - The out put of rectifier obtained DC voltage contains AC components.
+These AC components are called ripples. - The filter circuit is needed to remove the ripples from DC output voltage so that the output voltage across the load will be regulated - Ripple is wasted power, and has many undesirable effects in a DC circuit: it heats components, causes noise and distortion, and may cause digital circuits to operate improperly. - Ripple may be reduced by an electronic filter, and eliminated by a voltage regulator.